Lucy Caldwell: Radio plays

 Caldwell's radio play, Girl from Mars, broadcast by BBC Radio 4 in 2008, won the Irish Playwrights' and Screenwriters' Guild Award ("ZeBBie") for Best Radio Play and the BBC's Richard Imison Award for best script by a writer new to radio.
 In their verdict, the judges said:"This is a gripping and powerful depiction of the effect on a family when one sibling goes missing.
 The beautifully-told story begins when a body is found and the remaining daughter returns to be with her family while they await identification.
 Girl From Mars is moving and emotionally taut.
 It veers away from sentimentality and felt personal and believable.
 The structure is complex – combining three different timescales – and uses radio to its full potential, using many techniques including voice-overs, dialogue, text messages, and voice mail.
 The story has a shades-of-grey resolution about the way a person's life can tragically stop short – and this is echoed in the subtle way the writer ends her own play too."

-Novels, fiction
+Novels and other fiction

 Caldwell's first novel, Where They Were Missed, set in Belfast and County Donegal, was published in February 2006 by Faber & Faber and short-listed for the 2006 Dylan Thomas Prize.
 It was described by Vogue as "a debut reminiscent of Ian McEwan's The Cement Garden and Trezza Azzopardi's The Hiding Place.

 Caldwell's second novel, The Meeting Point, centred on a young Irish missionary couple who journey to Bahrain, was published in February 2011.
 It was described by the Sunday Times as "Compelling, passionate and deeply resonant", and by The Guardian as "haunting... compulsively readable".

-In 2012, Caldwell was the recipient of a Major Individual Artist Award from the Arts Council of Northern Ireland.
-Her novel, All the Beggars Riding, published in 2013, was shortlisted for both the Kerry Group Irish Fiction Award and the Fiction Uncovered selection and was chosen as Belfast's One City One Book.

 Caldwell won the 2021 BBC National Short Story Award for "All the People Were Mean and Bad".

-In 2022, Caldwell published These Days, a fictionalized account of the Belfast Blitz, revolving around the lives of two sisters.
-The book won the Walter Scott Prize for historical fiction in 2023.
+In 2022, Caldwell published These Days, a fictionalised account of the Belfast Blitz, revolving around the lives of two sisters.